kosua20/Rendu/README.md

     premake5 clean

 All non-system dependencies are compiled directly along with the projects.
+The only exception is `gtk3` on Linux.

 # Features